pepkit/peppy/doc/source/models.rst

 section is needed to select from among them once it's time to create ``Sample`` objects.
-If multiple options are available, and the ``sample_subtypes`` section fails to clarify the decision, the base/generic ``Sample`` type will be used.
+If multiple options are available, and the ``sample_subtypes`` section fails to clarify the decision, the base/generic type will be used.
 The responsibility for supplying the ``sample_subtypes`` section, as is true for the rest of the pipeline interface, therefore rests primarily with the pipeline developer.
 It is possible for an end user to modify these settings, though.

-Since the mechanism for ``Sample`` subtype detection is ``inspect``ion of each of the pipeline module's classes and retention of those which satisfy a subclass status check against ``Sample``, it's possible for pipeline authors to implement a class hierarchy with multi-hop inheritance relationships.
+Since the mechanism for subtype detection is ``inspect``-ion of each of the pipeline module's classes and retention of those which satisfy a subclass status check against ``Sample``, it's possible for pipeline authors to implement a class hierarchy with multi-hop inheritance relationships.
 For example, consider the addition of the following class to the previous example of a pipeline module ``atacseq.py``: